guardian/cdk/docs/003-migrating-existing-stacks.md

 ### LoadBalancer listeners for HTTP and HTTPS

-In cloudformation, for the LoadBalancer listeners typically only the `Protocol` value was set.
+In CloudFormation, for the LoadBalancer listeners typically only the `Protocol` value was set.
 This defines the protocol that a listener rule listens for.
 In CDK it is possible to define one or both of `internalProtocol` and `externalProtocol`.
 If you only define one then it defaults to be the same as the other.
 This becomes problematic when forwarding both HTTP and HTTPS traffic to the same port as it causes an error.
 When listening to both HTTP and HTTPS, forward both sets of traffic to the ASG using the same protocol.

+### ELB defaults

+In CloudFormation, the [`Scheme`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html#cfn-ec2-elb-scheme) property is not required on an `AWS::ElasticLoadBalancing::LoadBalancer`.
+However, AWS CDK appears to automatically add a default for this property and we have observed that this can lead to a resource replacement (which often causes downtime).

+If this property is added to your load balancer as part of the migration, it is important to follow the advice in [this PR](https://github.com/guardian/cdk/pull/510) to guard against resource replacement.

 ### RDS DatabaseInstance defaults

-By default, an instance of an RDS DatabaseInstance generates a Cloudformation template with the following default keys and values:
+By default, an instance of an RDS DatabaseInstance generates a CloudFormation template with the following default keys and values:

 ```json